davi7725/PY---TwitterMongoAnalyser/README.md

   **NB!
 If you have *Windows*, replace **$(pwd)** with the path to a directory where you want to store the data**

 With the local machine running an instance of Mongo, lets now get its local ip address by typing `ifconfing` on Linux/Mac or using `ipconfig` on Windows, all of these should be executed within a terminal.
-Lets keep this IP asside since we will be needing it further on on the process.
+Let's keep this IP asside since we will be needing it further on on the process.

-Now lets clone the repository to the machine where Python is installed (either the docker ubuntu instance or the local machine) by using the following command:
+Now let's clone the repository to the machine where Python is installed (either the docker ubuntu instance or the local machine) by using the following command:
 `git clone https://github.com/davi7725/PY---TwitterMongoAnalyser.git`

 We also need to download the csv files to a directory of our choice that will have to, once again, remember later on.
 To do this simply download the zip file with: